-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 103 governing digoxin therapeutic drug assay coverage, with an effective date of March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 103, the national coverage determination governing digoxin therapeutic drug assay testing, effective March 7, 2026.
+Here's what billing teams need to know about CMS digoxin therapeutic drug assay coverage policy and when claims will — and won't — get paid.

 Quick-Reference Table